NyashaNziramasanga/Masters-of-Computer-Science/COMP9771-advanced-database-and-data-analytics/Week7-query-optimisation-and-processing/week7-notes.md

 **Query Decomposition** - Transforming high level queries into Relation Algebra query and check that query is syntactically and semantically correct.
 Typical stages are:

-- analysis
+- Analysis - analyse query syntactically using compiler techniques, verify relations, attributes and operation
-- normalization
+- Normalization - Converts query into a normalized form for easier manipulation
-- semantic analysis
+- Semantic analysis -
-- simplification
+- Simplification
-- query restructuring
+- Query restructuring